s19342/TinProject/ReadMe.md

 12. To update and delete records with an admin account, login with an admin account and click on "Show Customers", "Show Products", or "Show Orders".

-13. The forms for inserting are client side validated with JS and server side validated with express-validator package.
+13. The forms for inserting and updating are client side validated with JS and server side validated with express-validator package.

 14. Registration and logging in functions have been implemented as well as different functionalities based on user status (not logged in/logged in as customer/logged in as guest).